hannesdatta/course-dprep/content/docs/course/about/_index.md

 ---
-bookFlatSection: true
 title: "About"
-bookHidden: false
+bookCollapseSection: false
-weight: 100
+weight: 1
+description: " "
 ---

 # About